apache/flink/docs/faq.md

 Please refer to the [download page]({{site.baseurl}}/downloads.html#maven) and the {% gh_link README.md master "build instructions" %}
 for details on how to set up Flink for different Hadoop and HDFS versions.

+### In Eclipse, I get compilation errors in the Scala projects

+Flink uses a new feature of the Scala compiler (called "quasiquotes") that have not yet been properly integrated with the Eclipse Scala plugin.
+In order to make this feature available in Eclipse, you need to manually configure the *flink-scala* project to use a *compiler plugin*:

+- Right click on *flink-scala* and choose "Properties"
+- Select "Scala Compiler" and click on the "Advanced" tab.
+(If you do not have that, you probably have not set up Eclipse for Scala properly.)
+- Check the box "Use Project Settings"
+- In the field "Xplugin", put the path "/home/<user-name>/.m2/repository/org/scalamacros/paradise_2.10.4/2.0.1/paradise_2.10.4-2.0.1.jar"
+- NOTE: You have to build Flink with Maven on the command line first, to make sure the plugin is downloaded.

 ### My program does not compute the correct result.
 Why are my custom key types
 are not grouped/joined correctly?